 What do I mean by trouble?
-A recent national nutrition survey examining physical conditions among thousands of families turned up this appalling information:
+A recent national nutrition survey examining physical conditions among thousands of families turned up this appalling information;

 - . .
 34 percent of the pre-school children had anemia. - . .
-33 percent had Vitamin A deficiency a condition that does not exist when a child has enough milk to drink - . . a majority had serious dental problems; large numbers had rickets or scarvy or beriberi or other diseases normally associated with famine conditions.
+33 percent had Vitamin A deficiency -- a condition that does not exist when a child has enough milk to drink. - . .
+A majority had serious dental problems; large numbers had rickets or scurvy or beriberi or other diseases normally associated with famine conditions.

-Last year, tests in the New York City public schools showed that 85 percent of all children were retarded in reading by the end of the sixth grade; in the disadvantaged neighborhoods of the Bronx, 51 percent of 8th graders are three or more years behind.
-Of 1135 Puerto Rican youngsters who should have graduated from high school last year, only 34 received a diploma.
+Last year, tests in the New York City public schools showed that 85 percent of all children were retarded in reading by the end of the sixth grade; in the disadvantaged neighborhoods of the Bronx, 51 percent of the eighth graders are three or more years behind.
+Of eleven hundred and thirty-five Puerto Rican youngsters who should have graduated from high school last year, only thirty-four received a diploma.